|Scene 10: Lullaby||03:59|

 In composing the opera, Schiff sought consciously to evoke through its music some of the vanished world of Singer’s story.
 In part, he relied on traditional cantorial inflections and Ashkenazi synagogue modalities and idioms, but he also wanted to reflect some of the typical sounds, wails, and spirit of traditional 19th-century eastern European Jewish wedding bands—now often called “klezmer” music.
 But, as Schiff has pointed out, the so-called “klezmer revival” movement had not quite yet gotten off the ground.

 Klezmer simply means an instrumental musician, with the connotation of a band player for Jewish celebrations, rather than a classical orchestral musician.
-Even by the nineteenth and early twentieth centuries, such bands of klezmorim played many different styles of music, emanating from various sources and outside traditions: Romanian, Ukrainian, Gypsy, and other musics.
+Even by the 19th and early 20th centuries, such bands of klezmorim played many different styles of music, emanating from various sources and outside traditions: Romanian, Ukrainian, Gypsy, and other musics.
 “Klezmer” cannot possibly signify a style or genre.
 Moreover, klezmorim have reflected the musical fashions of their time and surroundings since the Middle Ages in western Europe.
 Klezmorim in the Baroque era, for example, played music imitative of Western minuets, gavottes, sarabands, and other Baroque dance forms—and with Western modalities and melodic content.

 That “revival” is also misnamed, since the 19th-century phase (viz., the tunes and flavors typical of 19th-century klezmorim) never really died but remained current throughout the 20th century at American Jewish weddings within orthodox—and certainly Hassidic—circles.
 The continuum stretches back to immigrant bandmasters from eastern Europe who transplanted their craft to American soil beginning late in the nineteenth century.
 Only the introduction of such music as exotica to the ethnic “outsiders”—non-Jews as well as younger generations of Jews or Jews from nontraditional backgrounds—awaited the “movement” in the 1970s and thereafter.
 But, as ethnomusicologist Mark Slobin suggested to Henry Sapoznik, the Jewish band historian, popular music authority, and accomplished klezmer, as quoted in Sapoznik’s book Klezmer!
 Jewish Music from Old World to Our World, “[the word] ‘revival’ only makes sense in the case of Lazarus, or in giving mouth-to-mouth resuscitations.
 Short of that, terms like ‘reevaluation,’ ‘remembrance,’ or ‘reenergizing’—as in lost battery power—are far more appropriate.”
 Sapoznik agreed in part: “Affixing it [revival] to the active across-the-board performance of klezmer music denigrates the subtle and irrevocable process of continuity that is key to widespread renewal of the music.”
 Nonetheless, like the confusing, constricting, and even belittling term klezmer itself misused as a style or genre, or like many misnomers born of philological or historical naïveté, we may be irrevocably stuck with its popular usage.